NicholasBlackburn1/project-portfollio-main/src/routes/(blog-article)/blackburn-1-19-client/+page.md

 - **Forge Integration:** One of the most ambitious goals is to integrate Forge into Blackburn 1.19, allowing for even greater mod compatibility and user customization.

-- **Item ESP and Player ESP:** Future updates will include Extra Sensory Perception (ESP) features that highlight items and players in your vicinity.
-This will be particularly useful for competitive gameplay, providing you with real-time information about your surroundings.

-- **Custom Waypoints:** Managing waypoints will become more intuitive with custom waypoints that can be set, edited, and shared directly within the client.
-This will enhance teamwork and navigation in expansive Minecraft worlds.

-- **Forge Integration:** Integrating Forge will open up a plethora of modding possibilities, enabling users to add even more custom features and tailor their Minecraft experience to their liking.
+- **OptiFine Compatibility:** In addition to these enhancements, I’m gradually adapting the client to newer Minecraft versions that support OptiFine.
+This will allow the Blackburn client to build off of OptiFine’s advanced graphical features, offering smoother performance and more customization options for users who want to push the visual limits of their Minecraft experience.

 ### Wrapping Up

 The Blackburn 1.19 Minecraft Client is a labor of love, designed to push the boundaries of what a custom client can do.
-From its rich visual and audio design to its advanced integrations with Twitch and Discord, this client offers a unique and tailored Minecraft experience.
-The addition of a backend API server for managing specialized builds like the Lewd Build exemplifies the client’s commitment to providing both flexibility and security for its users.

-Stay tuned for more updates as I continue to enhance and expand this project!
-Whether you're a casual player, a streamer, or someone who enjoys a more personalized gaming environment, Blackburn 1.19 has something to offer.

-For the latest news and downloads, [check out the project on GitHub](https://github.com/NicholasBlackburn1/Blackburn-1.19.2/tree/devworking).

----

-Feel free to let me know if there are any other features you'd like to highlight or any changes you'd like to make!
+From its rich visual and audio design to